Company

 Energy saving and environmental protection

-Our concern is to leave an environment worth living in for future generations.
+Our convern is to leave an environment worth living in for future generations.
 “Energy saving and environmental protectionˮ play an important role in this.
-Against the background of finite fossil resources and advancing climate change, we are faced with the urgent task of making our energy supply more efficient and environmentally compatible.
-Energy from sustainably produced biomass is an important component of this.
-This form of energy conserves fossil resources, makes an important contribution to climate protection, makes our national economy independent and creates jobs and prosperity in the country.
+Against the backdrop of finite fossil resources, we are faced with the task of making our energy supply more efficient and environmentally friendly.
+Energy from sustainably produced CO2-neutral biomass is an important component of this.
+This form of energy conserves fossil resources, makes an important contribution to climate protection, makes our economy independent and creates jobs and prosperity in the country.

 Micro-CHP with Stirling engine and biomass boiler